Dejan Jović: Political and public engagement

-Jović was special advisor at the Ministry of Foreign and European Affairs between 2004 and 2006.
+Jović was a special advisor at the Ministry of Foreign and European Affairs between 2004 and 2006.
 In the period between 2010 and 2014 Jović was the main political analyst for the President of Croatia Ivo Josipović.
 In 2017, he has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 2019 European Parliament election

 2019 election "Do you know how it is to be a Serb in Croatia?" jumbo poster in Vukovar with added graffiti stating "To be above the law".

 In 2019, Jović was on the election list of the Independent Democratic Serb Party for the 2019 European Parliament election in Croatia.
 In an interview for Italian Osservatorio Balcani e Caucaso Transeuropa he explain his motivation to run as a non-party candidate on SDSS list by "desire to influence European politics" particularly related to Western Balkan integrations, academic duty to take active part in political life and to "express my solidarity with the Serbian community, not so much because of ethnicity, but because I think that the Serbian community is a trait of Croatia as a country".
 Jović was second on the list, just behind party leader Milorad Pupovac.
 Campaign was marked by SDSS jumbo posters with inscription "Do you know how it is to be a Serb in Croatia?" in which the word 'Serb' was written in Serbian Cyrillic.
 As it was expected by campaign leaders jumbo posters were target of widespread nationalist vandalism and destruction which underlined the issue of ethnic intolerance and discrimination.
 The party did not manage to reach 5% threshold to enter the European Parliament and instead received 28,597 votes or 2.66% yet some commentators perceived campaign as an important public relations success and results as expected.